iden3/docs/docs/guides/circom-and-snarkjs.md

    component main = Multiplier();
    ```

    As you can see, this circuit has **two private input** signals named ``a`` and `b` and **one output** signal named `c`.

-   Note that, in circom, the `<==` operator does two things.
+   The inputs and the outputs are related to each other using the `<==` operator.
+In circom, the `<==` operator does two things.
 The first is to connect signals.
 The second is to apply a constaint.

    In our case, we're using `<==` to connect `c` to `a` and `b` and at the same time constrain `c` to be the value of `a*b`.

    >Note: after declaring the ``Multiplier`` template, we instantiate it with a component named ``main``.
-When compiling a circuit a component named ``main`` must always exist.
+When compiling a circuit, a component named ``main`` must always exist.

 3. We are now ready to compile the circuit -- we need to do this to be able to use it in `snarkjs` later.
 To compile the circuit to a file named `circuit.json`, run the following command:
 ```
 circom circuit.circom -o circuit.json
 ```

-Congratulations! 🎉🎉
+If you've made it this far, congratulations! 🎉🎉

-You've just built your first circuit using `circom`.
+You've just built and compiled your first circuit using `circom`.

 ## 3. Taking the compiled circuit to *snarkjs*